 - acute intermittent gout - one joint is painful, swollen, and hot (without treatment, symptoms may last 2 weeks or less; less with treatment)

 - chronic tophaceous gout - affected joint is uncomfortable and swollen much of the time; more than one joint may become involved; crystals begin to form tophi; kidney stones may develop

 4 - Uric acid results from the breakdown of purines.
 Purines are part of all human tissue and found in many foods.

-Among the potential triggers of gout attacks are:
+Potential triggers of gout attacks include:

-- Medications which affect kidney function
+- Medications (e.g., loop and thiazide diuretics) that affect kidney function

 - Low-dose aspirin can raise blood uric acid levels

 - Urate-lowering drugs, such as allopurinol and probenecid, can cause a sharp fall in uric acid which acts as a trigger

 - Obesity, hypertension (high blood pressure), hyperlipidemia (high blood fats), and diabetes